grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 With the new mechanism, when a new resource is allocated (e.g., a VM or a Pithos container is created), it is also associated with a project besides its owner.
-The migration process has associated existing resources with their owner's base project.
-Note that users who had made use of projects to increase their quota may end up overlimit on some resources of their base projects and will need to *reassign* some of their reserved resources to another project in order to overcome this restriction.
+The migration process has associated existing resources with their owner's system project.
+Note that users who had made use of projects to increase their quota may end up overlimit on some resources of their system projects and will need to *reassign* some of their reserved resources to another project in order to overcome this restriction.